Cloud Experts Documentation

 Reader Pod

-This pod will read back the data from the shared NetApp mount.
+This pod reads the same file from the shared mount.

 Interested in contributing to these docs?